nicolemah99/sys-metrics-monitor/README.md

 git clone https://github.com/nicolemah99/sys-metrics-monitor.git

 # Navigate to the repository directory
-cd tig-stack
+cd sys-metrics-monitor
 ```
 ## Configuration
 1. Rename the `.env.example` file to `.env`
-2. Fill in the environment variables in the `.env` file with your desired InfluxDB and Grafana settings.
+2. Fill in the environment variables in the `.env` file with your desired configurations.

 ## Running the Application
 Start SysMetrics Monitor using Docker Compose.
 This will run in detached mode, remove the `-d` to run in your terminal.